 - Withhold these taxes from employee paychecks.

 - Pay these taxes to the IRS, including your portion of FICA taxes as an employer, by depositing the total amount monthly or semi-weekly, depending on the size of your payroll.

 - Report amounts owed and paid quarterly on IRS Form 941, and pay any additional employment taxes due.

 Unemployment taxes are separate; they are paid entirely by employers, not employees.
 The amount you must pay as an employer is calculated based on a portion of the income of your employees.

 In these states, gross receipts (revenues) of the business are taxed.
 Some states allow deductions for this tax, and some types of businesses in some states don't have to pay this tax.

 Sole proprietorships are usually exempt from paying gross receipts taxes but not from state income tax.

-This article from the Tax Foundation includes a list of states that charge gross receipts taxes and the rates.
+The Tax Foundation has a list of states that charge gross receipts taxes and the rates.
 Check with your state to see if you must pay this tax.
 Most small businesses pay state income tax on business income through their tax returns, similar to federal income taxes.
 The Tax Foundation has a list of state individual income tax rates and state corporate income tax rates.

 If you are an owner of a corporation, you are a shareholder.
 That means you pay income taxes on any income you receive from dividends.
 Each corporation decides when to pay dividends and how big the dividend will be.